Nylon: Etymology

-A persistent urban legend exists that the name is derived from "New York" and "London"; however, no organisation in London was ever involved in the research and production of nylon.
+A persistent urban legend exists that the name is derived from "New York" and "London"; however, no organization in London was ever involved in the research and production of nylon.

 Longer-term popularity

+Nylon’s popularity soared in the 1940s and 1950s due to its durability and sheerness.
+In the 1970s, it became more popular due to its flexibility and price.

 In spite of oil shortages in the 1970s, consumption of nylon textiles continued to grow by 7.5% per year between the 1960s and 1980s.
 Overall production of synthetic fibers, however, dropped from 63% of the worlds textile production in 1965, to 45% of the world's textile production in early 1970s.
 The appeal of "new" technologies wore off, and nylon fabric "was going out of style in the 1970s".
 Also, consumers became concerned about environmental costs throughout the production cycle: obtaining the raw materials (oil), energy use during production, waste produced during creation of the fiber, and eventual waste disposal of materials that were not biodegradable.

 Synthetic fibers have not dominated the market since the 1950s and 1960s.
 As of 2020, the worldwide production of nylon is estimated at 8.9 million tons.
-As one of the largest engineering polymer families, the global demand of nylon resins and compounds was valued at roughly US$20.5 billion in 2013.
-The market is expected to reach US$30 billion by 2020 by following an average annual growth of 5.5%.

 Although pure nylon has many flaws and is now rarely used, its derivatives have greatly influenced and contributed to society.
 From scientific discoveries relating to the production of plastics and polymerization, to economic impact during the depression and the changing of women's fashion, nylon was a revolutionary product.
 The Lunar Flag Assembly, the first flag planted on the moon in a symbolic gesture of celebration, was made of nylon.
-The flag itself cost $5.50, but had to have a specially designed flagpole with a horizontal bar so that it would appear to "fly".
+The flag itself cost $5.50 but had to have a specially designed flagpole with a horizontal bar so that it would appear to "fly".
 One historian describes nylon as "an object of desire", comparing the invention to Coca-Cola in the eyes of 20th century consumers.

 Chemistry

-Nomenclature

 In common usage, the prefix "PA" (polyamide) or the name "Nylon" are used interchangeably and are equivalent in meaning.

 The nomenclature used for nylon polymers was devised during the synthesis of the first simple aliphatic nylons and uses numbers to describe the number of carbons in each monomer unit, including the carbon(s) of the carboxylic acid(s).
 Subsequent use of cyclic and aromatic monomers required the use of letters or sets of letters.
 One number after "PA" or "Nylon" indicates a homopolymer which is monadic or based on one amino acid (minus H2O) as monomer: